 Re-assessment fees - If students are required to undertake re-assessment a charge will be made.

 Many of the course texts are available to borrow from the library but students should expect to purchase at least some of the course texts relevant to their course.
-Students on the First Year Modules Quantitative Skills or Advanced Quantitative Skills in the School of Environmental Sciences will be required to purchase either access to MyMathLab online software (currently £29.99 (October 2016)) or a copy of the Foundation Maths (6th Edition) textbook by A Croft and R Davison which includes access to MyMathLab online software (currently £48.99).
+Students on the First Year Modules Quantitative Skills or Advanced Quantitative Skills in the School of Environmental Sciences will be required to purchase either access to MyMathLab online software (currently £29.99, with an e-book (£39.99) or a copy of the Foundation Maths (6th Edition) textbook by A Croft and R Davison which includes access to MyMathLab online software (currently £48.99).
 Prices are correct as of October 2017.

 Disclosure and Barring Service checks: students are required to pay for these as follows: